A look into the life and work of Dr. Rick Chromey and the journey to GenTech

 Business Story Ideas (and many more can be tailored to the industry you cover)

-- How Covid-19 is pushing our technology use forward and its effect on generations
+- How the Covid-19 moment has pushed our technology use forward and its effect on generations

 - Chromey’s story of overcoming business loss from Covid-19